core-wg/oscore/draft-ietf-core-object-security.md

 1. Process outer Block options according to {{RFC7959}}, until all blocks of the request have been received, see {{block-options}}.

-2. Discard the message Code and all Outer options of Class non I and non U from the message.
-For example, If-Match Outer option is discarded, Uri-Host Outer option is not discarded.
+2. Discard the message Code and all non-special Inner option message fields (marked with 'x' in column E of {{fig-option-protection}}) present in the received message.
+For example, an If-Match Outer option is discarded, but an Uri-Host Outer option is not discarded.

 3. Decompress the COSE Object ({{compression}}) and retrieve the Recipient Context associated with the Recipient ID in the 'kid' parameter.
 If the request is a NON message and either the decompression or the COSE message fails to decode, or the server fails to retrieve a Recipient Context with Recipient ID corresponding to the 'kid' parameter received, then the server SHALL stop processing the request.
 If the request is a CON message, and: